-A benefit of SVSBA participation is the ability of any member band conductor or band member to check out music from SVSBA's Music Library for the membership year.
-The Library has over 2500 band pieces in easy-to-browse file cabinets, as well as 70 pieces for small ensembles (duets up to dectet).
-Access to the Music Library's secure office space is by appointment, 24/7.
+A benefit of SVSBA participation is the privilege for any member band to check out music from SVSBA's Music Library.
+The Library has over 5700 concert band pieces, 4000 stage band pieces, and 180 pieces for small ensembles (duets up to dectet).
+Access to the Music Library's secure office space is available 24/7 by appointment.

 - Spreadsheet catalog of the Library's holdings